sormiprkl/weatherapp/README.md

 *Docker containers are central to any modern development initiative.
 By knowing how to set up your application into containers and make them interact with each other, you have learned a highly useful skill.*

+* Both *frontend* and *backend* directories have a **Dockerfile** in them.
+This allows running individual Docker containers for both ends by navigating into the directory and running following start command.
+  For *fronend* `docker build -t weatherapp_frontend . && docker run --rm -i -p 8000:8000 --name weatherapp_frontend -t weatherapp_frontend`
-* Add **Dockerfile**'s in the *frontend* and the *backend* directories to run them virtually on any environment having [docker](https://www.docker.com/) installed.
-It should work by saying e.g. `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 --name weatherapp_backend -t weatherapp_backend`.
-If it doesn't, remember to check your api key first.
+  For *backend* `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 --name weatherapp_backend -t weatherapp_backend`

-* Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.
+* In root directory is a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.

-* The developers are still keen to run the app and its pipeline on their own computers.
-Share the development files for the container by using volumes, and make sure the containers are started with a command enabling hot reload.

 ### Node and React development